-Demands for ecosystem-based fisheries management, competing and often conflicting ocean uses, and legislative mandates to protect marine mammals and other protected species, further complicate fisheries management and require quality scientific information to help guide management decisions.
+Demands for ecosystem-based fisheries management, competing and often conflicting ocean uses, and legislative mandates to protect marine mammals and other protected species further complicate fisheries management and require quality scientific information to guide management decisions.
 Federal agencies have a long track record of providing scientific support to the Commission and collaborations recently expanded in some areas.
-H, however there is a developing trend of reduced support for fundamental data collection and assessment support in recent years.
+However, there is a developing trend of reduced support for fundamental data collection and assessment support.
 Year to year static funding results in decreased scientific support due to inflationary cost increases.
-There is a growing concern among fishery managers that some "control" over fisheries decisions and status has been diminished due to political intervention and our inability to effect climate changes changing ocean conditions and other environmental factors that impact marine resources.
+There is a growing concern among fishery managers that some "control" over fisheries decisions and status has been diminished by limited data collection efforts and our inability to effect environmental factors that impact marine resources.
 Fisheries management has never been more complex or politically charged.
 State members are pulled between what is best for their stakeholders versus what is best for the resource and the states as a whole.